Veles — Finding Innovative Solutions in Circular Manufacturing

 Food waste is the single largest component of US landfills and makes up 22% of all municipal solid waste (MSW).
 And this organic matter breaks down to release landfill gas (LFG), which is about 50% CO2 and 50% methane, a greenhouse gas that is “28 to 36 times more effective than CO2 at trapping heat in the atmosphere over a 100-year period.”
 By taking this material and turning it into something useful, Veles is embodying the very core of circularity by not only saving virgin resources but simultaneously reducing waste.

-The remaining 3% of ingredients in Veles include low-impact essential oils such as lavender, peppermint, and bergamot.
-What’s more, unlike other cleaners, they use a naturally derived (rather than petrochemical) solubilizer to add these oils, keeping Veles safe for both you and the environment.
+The remaining 3% of ingredients in Veles include essential oils such as lavender, peppermint, and bergamot.
+What’s more, they use a naturally derived solubilizer to add these oils, keeping Veles safe for both your home and the environment.

 The circularity of Veles also includes the packaging, which is made from recycled aluminum.
 Aluminum is 100% recyclable and retains its properties indefinitely, meaning it can be used over and over again without a drop in quality for a truly closed loop.
 What’s more, it’s highly durable, with almost 75% of all the aluminum ever produced still in use.
 In fact, recycling aluminum can save “95% of the energy required to make the same amount of aluminum from its virgin source,” making it the perfect packaging choice for a sustainable product.